MasiarNovine/cds-model-dashboard/README.md

-# Risk model app based on IBM Carbon Design System
+# Model dashboard based on IBM's Carbon Design System

 A web application based on the Carbon Design System of IBM (see [https://github.com/carbon-design-system](https://github.com/carbon-design-system)), implementing a risk model for obesity.